wpsharks/s2member-kb/questions/2015/20-how-i-administrative-notes.md

 ---
-title: How can I search the Administrative Notes field?
+title: How can I search the Admin.
+Notes field?
 categories: questions
 tags: wp-users-list
 author: jaswsinc